Studer A827 24 Track Audio Recorder

 Menu-controlled input of the operating parameters

 All mechanical parameters such as tape tensions, spooling speeds and rollback times can be entered conveniently and quickly under menu control via the keyboard.
-The tape transport behavior, the definition of remote controls and also the function repertoire of the user-programmable keys can, together with other settings, be adapted to the characteristics preferred in the corresponding country or studio.
+The tape transport behaviour, the definition of remote controls and also the function repertoire of the user-programmable keys can, together with other settings, be adapted to the characteristics preferred in the corresponding country or studio.
 All settings are stored in memory and transmitted via MDACs to the transport electronics.
 Avoiding potentiometers leads to highly accurate reproducibility and maintenance-free operation.

 Built-in locator functions